Adelaide Damoah, British-Ghanaian (b. 1976, London).

 [The artist Adelaide Damoah’s] visual artmaking contests the outdated idols and ideologies of colour, race, creed and gender imposed both on her – and on the Eurocentric and non-Eurocentric history of her family – by colonialism and neo-colonialism.
 Damoah revalues – and thereby unbinds herself from – these outdated idols and ideologies by using the Prothe artist the an fire of her mythopoetic thinking to magically produce artistic images that function as ‘crucibles’ in which she (al)chemically interweaves materialised the artistmory-traces of her family in the past and the present.
 (Extract From Stephen Baycroft’s essay: Beginning a new life by revaluing idols and ideologies © 2018).

 Damoah cites her main influences as being Judy Chicago, Jean-Michel Basquiat, David Hammons, Yves Klein, Sokari Douglas Camp, Rachel Ara and Ana Mendieta.
 Solo exhibitions to date include Genesis, This is Us, Supermodels, Black Lipstick, and a domestic violence exhibition for registered charity, the National Centre for Domestic Violence.
 Performances to date include This is Me the Inconsistency of the Self, My Body is Present, Homage to Ana Mendieta #MYFACE, and Into the Mind of the Coloniser.

-Damoah is a member of the BBFA (Black British Female Artists Collective).
+Adelaide Damoah is represented by MTArt Agency and is a founding member of the BBFA Collective.